ioreka/uncommonplace/Sandman.md

 Our existence deforms the universe.
 That's responsibility. - Delirium #responsibility #roles-and-responsibilities

-What which is dreamed can never be lost, can never be undreamed. - Master Li #dreams #treasure
+That which is dreamed can never be lost, can never be undreamed. - Master Li #dreams #treasure

 All Bette's stories have happy endings.
 That's because she knows where to stop.
 She's realized the real problem with stories - if you keep them going long enough, they always end in death. #stories #death